Not All Directions Matter: Towards Structured and Task-Aware Low-Rank Model Adaptation: Related Work

 \subsection{The Landscape of PEFT}

-Adapting large pre-trained models with limited compute has motivated a rich line of Parameter‑Efficient Fine‑Tuning (PEFT) methods~\cite{xiao2026promptbased, xiao2025viapt, xiao2025visual, han2024parameter, peft_survey_a2z_2024, xin2024parameter, peft_survey_braz_2024}.
+Adapting large pre-trained models with limited compute has motivated a rich line of PEFT methods~\cite{xiao2026promptbased, xiao2025viapt, xiao2025visual, han2024parameter, peft_survey_a2z_2024, xin2024parameter, peft_survey_braz_2024}.
 Three families are common: additive adapters that insert small trainable blocks~\cite{houlsby2019series, he2022parallel}, selective updates that tune only a subset of native weights such as biases~\cite{zaken2021bitfit}, and reparameterization approaches that learn a low‑dimensional proxy for the update.
-Our work follows the third family, whose low‑rank updates merge into the backbone after training and thus add no inference latency.
-StructLoRA keeps LoRA’s interface but introduces two principles that target overlooked issues in this family: task‑aware directional filtering and cross‑layer structural coordination.
+Our work follows the third family, whose low‑rank updates merge into the backbone after training and thus add no inference latency. \ours keeps LoRA's interface but introduces two principles that target overlooked issues in this family: task‑aware directional filtering and cross‑layer structural coordination.